oduerr/hsk/hsk5_flashcard_spec.md

 	1. Opening the Tone Visualizer immediately starts recording; Stop performs analysis; Replay plays back the just-recorded audio.
 	2. The feature is fully isolated in js/toneVisualizer.js; main.js only calls its API.
 	3. On permission denial or unsupported API, a clear message appears and the app remains usable.
-	4. Final view shows pinyin, ideal tone curve, and the user’s pitch contour overlay.
+	4. Final view shows pinyin, ideal tone curve, and the user's pitch contour overlay.
 	5. Closing the modal releases all audio resources; reopening works reliably.